ph7klw76/Advanced_Computational_Methods/Quantum_Support_Vector_Machines.md

     Z = model.predict(K_grid)
     Z = Z.reshape(xx.shape)

-    # Plot the decision boundary
+    # Plot the decision boundar
     plt.contourf(xx, yy, Z, alpha=0.8, cmap='coolwarm')
     plt.scatter(X[:, 0], X[:, 1], c=y, edgecolors='k', marker='o', cmap='coolwarm')
     plt.xlabel("Feature 1")
     plt.ylabel("Feature 2")
     plt.title("QSVM Decision Boundary")
     plt.show()

-# Plot the decision boundary for the test set
-plot_decision_boundary(X_test, y_test, loaded_model, kernel_matrix)
 ```

-Note the above code can take a while.
+The visualization of the decision boundary can take a long time due to the computation of the quantum kernel for each point in the mesh grid.
+This involves a large number of quantum circuit evaluations, which can be computationally expensive.